What is UI/UX Design?

 Any problem that may occur with your product may lead to its abandonment, even a minor issue such as a lack of a button or a typing error can lead to a huge problem in the overall design

 UI/UX testing is an important part of the software development process, It helps to make sure that the users have a positive experience when using the software and that your software is easy to use and provides a good experience.
-Also, UI/UX testing is can help to improve the quality of the software and make sure that users are satisfied with it.
+Also, UI/UX testing can help to improve the quality of the software and make sure that users are satisfied with it.

-It is a good idea to carry out UI/UX testing early on in the development process so that any issues can be identified and catch any potential problems early on and fixed before the software is released.
+It is a good idea to carry out UI/UX testing early on in the development process so that any issues can be identified and catch any potential problems early on, and fixed before the software is released.
 It can also save you time and money in the long run, as fixing issues after your product has launched can be much more difficult and expensive and make the issues become bigger issues.

 What Are We Exactly Looking For With UI/UX Testing?